17 - 18/04/2026

 In order to give you access to our events, FEPS processes your personal data together with any other organiser of this event mentioned in the description of the event and in accordance with 'FEPS’ data protection policy.

-English version of the Agenda
+English version of the agenda

-Conceived as an open political process, the GPM offers a common space where all participants engage as equal partners, across regions, movements and generations, united by a clear commitment to democracy, the rule of law, social justice, tackling climate change and international cooperation.
+Conceived as an open political process, the GPM offered a common space where all participants engage as equal partners, across regions, movements and generations, united by a clear commitment to democracy, the rule of law, social justice, tackling climate change and international cooperation.

 Young men are moving right, young women are moving left.
 This is a familiar claim in emerging academic analysis and media narratives about Generation Z’s political attitudes and voting behaviour.
 During the Global Progressive Mobilisation, this FEPS event takes that assumption as a starting point for a discussion of what actually holds up, what doesn’t, and why, when it comes to Gen Z’s “gender divide”.